-On 8 June 2017 there will be a General Election in the UK.
+On 2 May 2019 there will be local (and mayoral) elections in some parts of England as well as local elections in Northern Ireland.
 As an aid to broadcasters, we are publishing a digest of evidence of past electoral support (i.e. election results) and evidence of current support (in the form of opinion polls).

-Ofcom has published its Statement amending its rules in the areas of due impartiality, due accuracy, elections and referendums PDF, 398.1 KB with effect from 22 March 2017.
-As an aid to broadcasters, we are also publishing, ahead of the May 2017 elections, a digest of evidence of past electoral support (i.e. election results) and evidence of current support (in the form of opinion polls).
+On 23 May 2019 there is the possibility that there will be European Parliamentary elections in the UK.
+Should those elections take place, as an aid to broadcasters, we are publishing a digest of evidence of past electoral support (i.e. election results) and evidence of current support (in the form of opinion polls).

 This guidance is to aid those broadcasters that carry psychic PTV advertising content and in particular to highlight Ofcom’s likely interpretation of the relevant BCAP Code rules relating to some compliance issues.

 Ofcom has contracted out the regulation of most aspects of broadcast advertising to the ASA, but retains responsibility for the advertising of telecommunications-based sexual entertainment services and all other ‘participation TV’ (PTV) services1 .

 This guidance note represents a new approach to the regulation of C4C’s duty to provide public service content across the full range of its media platforms, including Channel 4, other digital channels, Film 4 and on-line.